 - requires preparation of the samples.

-Vincent Metals use overlay or inlay cladding techniques to create sustainable custom composite solutions.
+Vincent Clad Metals use overlay cladding or inlay cladding techniques to create sustainable custom composite solutions.
 Their in-house metallurgist and specialist materials engineering design team can help with every stage of the product development and manufacturing process.
-ISO Registered, Vincent Metals work only to the highest quality standards.
+ISO Registered, Vincent Clad Metals work only to the highest quality standards.

-Whatever characteristics you need to achieve through metal cladding processes, contact Vincent Metal Corporation for expert assistance today.
+Whatever characteristics you need to achieve through metal cladding processes, contact Vincent Clad Metals for expert assistance today.